RSF honours female Asian journalists for courage under fire

 Afghanistan is currently the world's deadliest country for journalists, with 14 killed this year.

-"The alarming number of deaths is a reminder of the urgent need to provide journalists with more protection," said RSF secretary-general Christophe Deloire.
+"We've had companies and billionaires threatening us with legal action, trying to stop us publishing," she told AFP.

-Some 168 journalists, 150 citizen journalists and 19 media assistants are in jail, the organisation said.
+"It is hard to publish stories.
+It's become increasingly difficult.
+There is a hostile environment for journalists now."

-RSF's 2018 World Press Freedom Index ranks the worst five countries for journalists as China, Syria, Turkmenistan, Eritrea and North Korea, which came last at 180th.
+RSF said some 168 journalists, 150 citizen journalists and 19 media assistants are in jail.